 In our testing, the LandAirSea 54 and TKSTAR TK905 both survived 10 weeks of continuous under-frame mounting through rain, highway grime, and two weeks of sub-freezing temperatures.

 Fleet features matter for work trucks.
 If you manage 2 or more trucks, you need multi-vehicle dashboards, driver behavior scoring, and geofence alerts per vehicle.
-The FMCSA’s ELD fact sheet outlines electronic logging requirements for commercial trucks over 10,001 lbs.
+The FMCSA’s ELD fact sheet states that electronic logging applies to commercial trucks over 10,001 lbs.
 These GPS trackers aren’t ELD-compliant, but they complement fleet visibility for smaller operations.

 The 6 Best GPS Trackers for Trucks